mtguerreiro/ocp/app/example_controller/readme.md

 Note that to query and set the size of the trace, we have to give the ID of the trace that we want to query.
 This ID must match the one used to initialize the trace, as we did in `app.c`.

-Python communicates with the controller using TCP sockets.
-Thus, as far as Python is concerned, it has no idea whether the controller is actually a physical one, or is being emulated (as we're doing here).

 # Notes

 - It is assumed that the python package `lrssoc` is installed in your system.
 This package can be found in the main directory of the repository, inside the `python` folder.
 To install the package, navigate to the `python` folder with the command prompt, and run